wilson96wu/simpleTweetFeed/README.md

 npm install

 ```
-Might take a bit long to install, please be patient
+Might take a bit long to install, please be patient.
+But App should be able to run (npm start) without any package installed.
+Need package to run Test and Gulp.

 ## Run